KortanZ/BlackTea/README.md

 # BlackTea
-Gallery of my scripts or configure files.
+Gallery of my scripts and configure files.